 Under the government's regional air connectivity scheme UDAN (Ude Desh ka Aam Naagrik), the services were started from Gondia's Birsi Airport on March 13.
 According to Ambhore, local officials were not providing the preferred parking slot to FlyBig planes.

 ALSO READ - FlyBig Airlines to begin services between Indore-Gondia-Hyderabad from March

 Speaking to PTI, Ambhore said that on the first day the Birsi Airport management allowed the FlyBig planes to be parked near the lounge.

-Despite all the difficulties, the airline is ready to continue with the operations and would resume the operations after getting back the planes after their 'C check'.
+"After that despite several requests made by us given the convenience to senior citizens and physically disabled people but the management citing one or the other reason disallowed the planes to be parked near the lounge.Despite all the difficulties, the airline is ready to continue with the operations and would resume the operations after getting back the planes after their 'C check'.
 The number of planes with the airline was not available."Ratan Ambhore, Regional Head (Operations), FlyBig

 Flybig is a regional carrier based in India.
 The airline commenced operations in December 2020 with the launch of a twice-weekly Delhi-Shillong service.
 It is promoted by Gurugram-based Big Charter Private Limited.
 It is focused on connecting tier-2 cities within India.